Support our work by becoming our Patron! Learn More

 Structure and Composition of an Egg

-Eggs are one of the most nutritious and versatile foods in the kitchen are served on their own, used as an ingredient in many dishes starting from soup to desserts.
-It provides texture, structure, flavour and moisture as well as nutrition.
-Eggs can be brown or white; colour has no effect on quality or flavour but depends on the breed of the hen.
+Eggs are one of the most nutritious and versatile foods in the kitchen are served on their own, and used as an ingredient in many dishes starting from soup to desserts.
+It provides texture, structure, flavor, and moisture as well as nutrition.
+Eggs can be brown or white; color does not affect quality or flavor but depends on the breed of the hen.

-The egg is composed of Shell, Membrane, Aircell, Egg White, Egg Yolk and Chalaza.
+The egg is composed of a Shell, Membrane, Aircell, Egg White, Egg Yolk, and Chalaza.
 The egg white forms 2/3rd of the whole egg and the yolk forms 1/3rd.

 1. Shell

-• The Shell our outer covering of the egg, is either white or brown.
+• The Shell the outer covering of the egg, is either white or brown.

 • The shell gives shape to the egg and holds the inner contents.